decred/dcrdocs/docs/getting-started/install-guide.md

     For 32-bit computers, download the `dcrinstall-darwin-386-v0.8.2` file. <br />
     For 64-bit computers, download the `dcrinstall-darwin-amd64-v0.8.2` file.

-2. Make dcrinstall-darwin-xxxx-vx.x.x an executable within your terminal:
+2. Make dcrinstall-darwin-xxxx-vx.x.x an executable within your terminal, and run it:

     Navigate to the directory where the dcrinstall file was downloaded using the `cd` command, run chmod with u+x mode on the dcrinstall file, and run the executable that is created.
 Below is an example of the commands (change directories or filename as needed):